 To best accommodate food allergies and preferences, we consider the country and program logistics to determine whether it will be a good fit for specific dietary restrictions.
 It’s important that participants inform Broadreach well in advance of any food allergies or preferences so we can determine whether dietary restrictions can be accommodated on your chosen program.

+We encourage students to bring a cell phone with them for travel day, so they can communicate any delays or changes with their itinerary.
 When students meet their trip leaders at the start of programs, they are encouraged to call home and let their families know that they have arrived safely.
-Students generally have the opportunity to call home about once a week while on program.
-Every trip itinerary is different and schedules and locations may affect access to phones and internet.
-Students may call with local phone cards (we do not recommend purchasing calling cards in advance), sometimes via Skype or with instructor cell phones.
+After that, instructors will collect students’ cell phones for safekeeping to promote an ‘unplugged’ experience.
+Students will have the opportunity to call home about once a week while on program.
+Every trip itinerary is different and schedules and locations may affect access to phones and internet connectivity.
+They can use an instructor’s phone to call home or their phone will be returned to them for this weekly call.
 If there is a medical concern or behavior issue with a student, their family will be contacted by a Broadreach team member.
+Students may want to consider bringing an older model phone with them for travel day to avoid potential damage to expensive technology.

 Our catamarans have four cabins with attached bathrooms, which are divided up between girls and boys.
 The cabins are primarily used by students to store their bags and to change since most students choose to sleep in safe areas on the deck of their boat.
 Students bring sleeping bags and pads, and sleeping under the stars with the Caribbean summer breeze is often one of the highlights of the experience.